nikitavoloboev/data/tv-series/tv-series.md

 - [Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 - [Subify](https://github.com/matcornic/subify) - Tool to download subtitles for your favorite TV shows and movies.
 - [Netflix shows that will make you think](https://nesslabs.com/netflix)
+- [FlixPatrol](https://flixpatrol.com/) - TOP 10 on Streaming in the World Today.